A Causal Framework for Non-Linear Quantum Mechanics

-The wave-function $\Phi_O\left(\tau, y';x'\right)$ is generically not a stationary state of $O$.
-Thus, we expect the product $\Phi^{*}_O\left(\tau, y';x'\right) \Phi_O\left(\tau, y';x'\right)$ to contain time dependent terms oscillating $\propto e^{i \left(E_i - E_j\right)\tau}$ where $E_{i, j}$ are eigen-energies of $O$.
-Since the environment contains a large number of particles, these energy differences are large and thus these terms will rapidly average out.
-The terms that survive will be the time independent diagonal terms.
-The integral thus inherits the time dependence of $\Psi^{*}_{M}\left(\tau, x'\right)\Psi_{M}\left(\tau, x'\right)$ {\it i.e. } the actual time dependence of the probability density of $M$.
+The different environments entangled with different parts of the macroscopic body's wave function will generally be distinct enough to have essentially no overlap.
+In other words, $\Phi^{*}_O\left(\tau, {\bf y'};{\bf x'}\right) \Phi_O\left(\tau, {\bf y'};{\bf x'}\right)$ will be `diagonal' when ${\bf y'}$ is integrated over.
+The integral thus inherits the time dependence of $\Psi^{*}_{M}\left(\tau, {\bf x'}\right)\Psi_{M}\left(\tau, {\bf x'}\right)$, {\it i.e.}, the actual time dependence of the full probability density of $M$.
 This probability density contributes as a time dependent potential that affects the evolution of $M$, leading to a deviation from classical evolution even in the presence of decoherence.
 The persistence of these effects even in the presence of decoherence enables potent experimental probes of this scenario since the demands on environmental isolation of the probing systems can be significantly relaxed.
 We comment on these possibilities in Section \ref{sec:experiments}.